cehendrie/back-pockt/README.rst

 ^^^^^^
 Redirect user to Pocket to continue authorization

-- This step needs to be done once manually in a web browser for each access token
+- This step needs to be done once manually in a web browser before an access token can be created
-- Once the access token is created, store in a secure place to for use with the Pocket APIs.
+- This step is a bit confusing, but once the below URL is pasted into a browser, a pocket page should open with an Authorize button
+- Select the Authorize button and the browser will be redirected to the non-existance web page defined in the redirect_url property (just ignore this)
+- The redirect_uri should contain the app name defined by the customer key in step #1

 URL